Alan Cameron (classicist)

-Life
+Life and career

-He was educated at St. Paul's School, London (1951–56).
+Cameron was educated at St. Paul's School, London (1951–1956).
 He went on to New College, Oxford, earning a first class in Honour Moderations (1959) and Literae Humaniores (1961).
-He was married, from 1962 to 1980, to Dame Averil Cameron, with whom he has a son and a daughter.
+He was married, from 1962 to 1980, to Averil Cameron, with whom he had a son and a daughter.
 In 1998 he married Carla Asher, who survives him.

-Cameron began his academic career as a lecturer at the University of Glasgow (1961).
-He then became a Lecturer and then a Reader in Latin at Bedford College, London (1964-1972).
+He began his academic career as a lecturer at the University of Glasgow (1961).
+He then became a Lecturer and then a Reader in Latin at Bedford College, London (1964–1972).
 From 1972 to 1977 he held the Chair of Latin at King's College London.
 He went to Columbia University as Charles Anthon Professor in 1977.

 Cameron was elected a Fellow of the British Academy (FBA) in 1975.
 He became a Fellow of the American Academy of Arts and Sciences in 1978 and a Fellow of the American Philosophical Society in 1992.
 In March 1997 he was awarded the American Philological Association's Goodwin Award.
 In 2005, he received Columbia University's Lionel Trilling Award.

 In 2013, he was awarded the Kenyon Medal for Classical Studies and Archaeology of the British Academy.
 The award dedication read as follows:

 Alan Cameron has produced a major series of books on various aspects of the later Graeco-Roman world, from early Hellenistic times to the late Empire.
 He has a remarkable flair for synthesising literary with social and political history, at the same time clarifying the nature and relationships of the sources, and he regularly subjects long-accepted doctrines to examination and challenge.
 For students of Hellenistic poetry his Callimachus and His Critics (1995) has become a central point of reference, while his work on the Palatine Anthology, The Greek Anthology: From Meleager to Planudes (1993) threw much new light on the transmission of that great composite collection of epigrams.
 Other major works have included Claudian: Poetry and Propaganda at the Court of Honorius (1970), Greek Mythography in the Roman World (2004), and most recently The Last Pagans of Rome (2011).

-Cameron also published about 200 scholarly articles on a wide range of subjects related to the ancient world.
+He also published about 200 scholarly articles on a wide range of subjects related to the ancient world.

-He died on 31 July 2017 in New York.
+Cameron died in New York on 31 July 2017, at the age of 79.